 DISCHARGE has the capability to influence current standards and guidelines as well as coverage decisions and will raise awareness among patients, health care providers, and decision-makers in Europe about the effectiveness and cost-effectiveness of cardiac CT.
-The project is funded with six million Euros from the European Union.
+The project was funded with six million Euros from the European Union.
 The Discharge Project started in February 2014.
 It is coordinated by the Department of Radiology of Charité – Universitätsmedizin Berlin (coordinator: Prof. Dr. Marc Dewey).